BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     > pyspark
     spark: command not found

-that's bcs the folder where the binaries are found is not added to the PATH variable yet To do so, let's add the spark folder to your `bash.rc` file:
+that's bcs the folder where the binaries are found is not added to the PATH variable yet.
+To do so, let's add the spark folder to your `bash.rc` file:

     vi ~/.bashrc